-As an antibiotics kills off infection-causing microorganisms in the body, they also take a wide indiscriminate swipe at the beneficial bacterial in your microbiome.
+As antibiotics kill infection-causing microorganisms in the body, they also take a wide indiscriminate swipe at the beneficial bacterial in your microbiome.
 Therefore, overuse of antibiotics (and for an already taxed digestive system, even a single round) has been seen to cause leaky-gut to manifest.
-Depending on the course of the prescription, it can actually devastate the biome.
+Depending on the course of the prescription, it can actually devastate the biome and drive you away from optimal gut health.
 In fact, studies indicate up to a 10-fold reduction in “good bugs” immediately after treatment!

 That’s why we’re offering a series of 1-2 punches to really jumpstart your recovery.
 And there’s no need to wait till the course is done, there are many benefits to supporting your body from day one.
 So, if you can: start including these tips into your recovery plans right away, and continue them even after the treatment has finished to ensure the best possible healing.

-6 Ways to Heal Your Gut Flora After Antibiotics
+5 Ways to Heal Your Gut Flora and Restore Gut Health After Antibiotics:

 1. Clean Up Your Diet